 As far as workshops go, another student aide, Daphne Brunache, and I created a really cool workshop together as a part of the KCC Reads Eating Animals conference.
 The workshop we put together was called “Making Seasonality a Reality” where we talked about how to make seasonal eating work in our city.
 We talked about food systems and how the act, or lack of seasonality, can affect the sustainability of a food system.
 We gave people an overview of what foods are local to the New York region according to the four seasons, and opened up conversation about challenges that we face and how we might overcome them.
 We also gave people an introduction to the Farm—surprisingly there are many people on campus who still don’t know we exist.

 During harvest season of the farm I ran the cooking demonstrations on the farm or at KCC’s Single Stop office.
-The mixture of creating recipes, gathering food the morning of harvest, and 10347616_799270403428310_6608861896861844107_ntalking to people made for a really fun experience.
+The mixture of creating recipes, gathering food the morning of harvest, and talking to people made for a really fun experience.
 Students and faculty would come back willing to talk about what they made the week before—how they adapted the recipes to fit the produce they took home and what other ingredients were available in their kitchens.
 Going through life and also by studying culinary arts, you begin to learn that recipes are just ideas, so I love to hear how people are able to open up once they know the basics.

 Tell me something I don’t know about the Farm.